AndrewHenderson/backbone.chain-router/README.md

 # backbone.chain-router

-Extend Backbone's Router to allow for nested routes.
+Extend Backbone's Router to allow for chainable routes.

 ### What problem does this middleware solve?